 Originally invented in 1974 by Marsha Falco and officially released in 1991, SET has gained a widespread, loyal following.
 SET's eighty-one cards consist of one, two, or three symbols of different shapes (diamond, oval, squiggle), shadings (solid, striped, open), and colors (green, purple, red).
 In order to win, players must identify “sets” of three cards for which each characteristic is the same—or different—on all the cards.
 SET’s strategic and unique design opens connections to a plethora of mathematical disciplines, including geometry, modular arithmetic, combinatorics, probability, linear algebra, and computer simulations.
 The Joy of SET looks at these areas as well as avenues for further mathematical exploration.
 As the authors show, the relationship between SET and mathematics runs in both directions—playing this game has generated new mathematics, and the math has led to new questions about the game itself.

 The first book devoted to the mathematics of one of today’s most popular card games, The Joy of SET will entertain and enlighten the game enthusiast in all of us.

 Liz McMahon and Gary Gordon are professors of mathematics at Lafayette College.
-Hannah Gordon is a SET Grand Master and is studying health and nutrition.
-Rebecca Gordon teaches mathematics at Newark Academy.
+Hannah Gordon is a SET Grand Master and currently works for the New York City Department of Education.
+Rebecca Gordon teaches upper-level math at Sonoma Academy in Santa Rosa, California.
 As a family, the coauthors have played SET together for more than twenty years.